 Tackling rush hour in Seoul in the Kia Stonic revealed the very same striking differences between Hyundai and Kia.

-When we got the chance to sit down with the Chief of Design for Hyundai and Kia, and all-round design legend, Peter Schreyer, we posed a very simple question – what, in his mind, do Indian customers want?
+When we got the chance to sit down with the Chief of Design for Hyundai and Kia, and all-around design legend, Peter Schreyer, we posed to him a very simple question – what, in his mind, do Indian customers want?
 His answer was equally simple, an SUV.
 Plain and simple!